 memory in bloom

 This exhibition is an ode to my grandmother, who has been losing her memory to dementia.
-Exploring themes of transience and permanence, the sequence of works creates a gradient of opacity and weight—beginning with watercolor on diaphanous rice paper and ending with solid silver forms.
-Similarly, the pieces oscillate between representation and abstraction, alluding to the ongoing processes of memory formation and loss.
+Exploring themes of transience and permanence, the sequence creates a gradient of opacity—beginning with watercolor on rice paper and ending with solid silver forms.
+Similarly, the pieces oscillate between representation and abstraction, mirroring the ongoing processes of memory formation and loss.

-I draw inspiration from transformation at various scales—whether the changing of seasons, the transition of day into night, or the momentary interplay of light and shadow.
-In my art practice, I often find myself caught between resisting and celebrating the relentless passage of time.
+In my art practice, I find myself caught between resisting and celebrating the relentless passage of time.
 As I grapple with the fragility of memory, I reflect on my relationship with photography in particular.
-Photography becomes a medium of grief—a way to preserve love that persists through the passage of time.
+Photography becomes a medium of grief: a way to preserve love that persists through this passage of time.